hunterkrech/HunterKrech.github.io/index.md

 ### Farkle Dice Game

-This is a console game that uses Software design, engineering, Algorithms and a custom data structure.
+This is a c++ console game that uses Software design, engineering, Algorithms and a custom data structure.

 ```markdown
 #include <iostream>